 “And the Campbells were very good at it,” Sir Malcolm added.

 Seafaring clans also had their place among the most feared of the territorial warlords.

 MacDonalds of the Isles, for example, were “not to be messed with,” Sir Malcolm claimed.

-This strand of the MacDonalds, who have been described as a band of “independent princes”, were not subject to the Scottish king and ruled, at their height, the Hebrides, Skye and Ross, Knoydart and Ardnarmuchan as well as pockets of mainland.
+This strand of the MacDonalds, who have been described as a band of “independent princes”, were not subject to the Scottish king and ruledthe Hebrides, Skye and Ross, Knoydart and Ardnarmuchan as well as pockets of mainland at their height.

 At one time, they were the largest landowners in Scotland.

-The clan struck at treaty with Richard II of England in 1338 with the last leader, John of Islay (1434-1503), becoming embroiled in a dangerous plot to aid an invasion of mainland Scotland.
+The clan struck at treaty with Edward III of England in 1338 with the last leader, John of Islay (1434-1503), becoming embroiled in a dangerous plot to aid an invasion of mainland Scotland.
 It was to be the downfall of the clan.